codeforamerica/uswds/src/views/components/button.md

   ]
 }{% endcapture %}

 {% render 'figure.md', name: 'button', nice: 'Big Button', context: context, caption: 'Button with icons.
-Any button type may have a prefixed or postfixed icon inside the label.' %}
+Any butt, dictionary: dictionary n type may have a prefixed or postfixed icon inside the label.' %}

 {% capture context %}{
   "items": [